 2) Integrated Health Coaching

-Health coaches, providers, and medical staff at an on-site clinic are trained in behavior change practices to help them empower patients to take ownership of their health.
+Health coaches, providers, and medical staff at an on-site care center are trained in behavior change practices to help them empower patients to take ownership of their health.
 Patients are also given longer appointment times with providers and health coaches.

 Instead of only having time to dole out a prescription, patients and providers have the opportunity to form meaningful connections and develop personalized care plans that address the root causes of the patients health issues.